MatCaban/soc-quiz-project/README.md

 # QUIZ Project
 ## This project, developed as part of the StreetOfCode course, implements a simple quiz application.
-The quiz dynamically loads questions from JSON files and stores player scores (current session and total) in a separate JSON file.
+The quiz dynamically loads questions from txt files and stores player scores (current session and total) in a separate JSON file.

 ### How it Works